tylertitsworth/5th-age-srd/Classes/Chaos-Mage.md

 - Attack: The next chaos mage spell you cast during the battle must be an attack spell, but you won't have to choose the spell until your turn.
 - Defense: The next chaos mage spell you cast during the battle must be a defense spell, but you won't have to choose the spell until your turn.
 - Iconic: The next chaos mage spell you cast during the battle must be an iconic spell.
-Immediately roll a die to determine which icon's spells you'll have to choose from.
-For example, if there are 12 icons in your game, assign a number to each icon and roll a d12.
+Immediately roll a die to determine which relationship's spells you'll have to choose from.
+For example, if your character has 3 relationships, assign a number to each relationship and roll a d3.
 You don't have to choose the specific spell until your turn.

 Whether you cast an at-will, per-battle, or daily spell, you cast it at the spell level shown on the spell progression table.

-##### Adventurer Feat
+#### Adventurer Feat

-Once per day when you cast an iconic daily or once-per-battle spell from an icon you have at least a one-point relationship with, roll a normal save.
+Once per day when you cast an iconic daily or once-per-battle spell from an relationship you have at least a one-point with, roll a normal save.
 If you succeed, you don't expend that spell, allowing you to cast it again, or another daily/once-per-battle spell.

-##### Champion Feat
+#### Champion Feat

-Once per day when you draw an iconic spell, before rolling, choose an icon you have at least a one-point relationship with.
-The spell you cast next will be from that icon.
+Once per day when you draw an iconic spell, before rolling, choose an relationship you have at least a one-point with.
+The spell you cast next will be from that relationship.

-##### Epic Feat
+#### Epic Feat

-You can use the champion feat power a second time, but only if you choose an icon that you have at least a two-point relationship with.
+You can use the champion feat power a second time, but only if you choose a relationship that you have at least a two points with.

-#### High Weirdness
+### High Weirdness

 Chaos mages usually display an uncanny weirdness that presents itself through their spellcasting, and sometimes even bleeds through to their general demeanor.
 This weirdness is represented in game mechanics through the High Weirdness table below.